ataber/rubill/README.md

 Usage:

-Rubill exposes three entities directly: Customer, Bill, and Invoice.
+Rubill exposes the following entities directly: Customer, Customer Contact, Bill, ReceivedPayment, SentPayment, Vendor, and Invoice.

 For each you can sync a hash-like record with Bill.com by calling for example